Sibishalom16/E-commerce-follow-along/README.md

 * **User Authentication:** Successfully implemented user authentication based on validated credentials.
 This allows the system to identify and authorize users.
 * **Improved Security:**  Enhanced overall application security by implementing secure password handling practices.

+---

+# Milestone 8: Product Card Component

+## Overview

+In this milestone, I have implemented a reusable card component to showcase products dynamically on the homepage.
+The card component is designed to display product details such as name, image, and price in a structured layout.

+## Features

+*   **Reusable Card Component:** A dynamic component that accepts product details as props.
+*   **Dynamic Rendering:** Uses array mapping to render multiple product cards.
+*   **Responsive Layout:** Designed using Flexbox/Grid for a clean and structured display.
+*   **Improved User Experience:** Ensures a consistent and visually appealing product showcase.